 The company’s Cosmetics Safety Policy does not appear to apply to other products or operations, and the company does not have a publicly available Manufacturing Restricted Substance List (MRSL).

 7.5 out of 7.5 points

 Accountability: Ensures supply chain accountability

-The company utilizes the WERCS to specifically track chemicals on its RSL, to flag when a chemical from the list is in the formulation of a product.
+The company utilizes the WERCS to track chemicals on its RSL in order to flag when a chemical from the list is in the formulation of a product.

-In the company’s most recent sustainability report it states it has “made advancements in ingredient and labeling transparency and verification.”
-CVS Health stated that “In 2016, we increased the rigor of our label claim substantiation process to give consumers more confidence in product label information.
+In the company’s 2016 sustainability report, it states it has “made advancements in ingredient and labeling transparency and verification.”
+CVS Health stated: “In 2016, we increased the rigor of our label claim substantiation process to give consumers more confidence in product label information.
 We completed additional due diligence on certifications that appear on labels to ensure reliability.
 We also began a process of partnering with our suppliers to validate the label claims on all of our store brand products in every category—more than 4,000 products.
 For example, suppliers who make claims based on studies must provide us with validation of the studies’ methodology and results; this is a more robust review than required under industry standards.
 This label claim substantiation process is in addition to the required registration and monitoring of product ingredients through WERCSmart, our supply chain compliance tool, as well as our ongoing product testing regime.”
-For example, if a supplier says a product is “Free of Parabens,” that claim requires substantiation from their supplier partners.
+For example, if a supplier says a product is “Free of Parabens,” that claim requires substantiation.

 CVS Health has otherwise not reported on programs to conduct testing to ensure supplier conformance with CVS Health’s Cosmetic Safety Policy.